T-cell Transfer Therapy

 T-cell transfer therapy was first studied for the treatment of metastatic melanoma because melanomas often cause a strong immune response and often have many TILs.
 The use of TIL therapy has been effective for some people with melanoma and has produced promising findings in other cancers, such as cervical squamous cell carcinoma and cholangiocarcinoma.
 However, this treatment is still experimental.

-Two CAR T-cell therapies have been approved by the Food and Drug Administration, both for blood cancers:
+Three CAR T-cell therapies have been approved by the Food and Drug Administration for blood cancers:

 CAR T-cell therapy has also been studied for the treatment of solid tumors, including breast and brain cancers, but use in such cancers is still experimental.